ranfysvalle02/blog-drafts/reasoning.md

 **Understanding Reasoning**

 Reasoning, at its core, involves the ability to draw conclusions or make inferences based on given information or evidence.
 It requires the application of logic, critical thinking, and problem-solving skills.

-In the context of large language models (LLMs), reasoning can manifest in various ways, such as:
+Some types of reasoning:
 * **Deductive Reasoning:** Applying general rules to specific cases.
 * **Inductive Reasoning:** Drawing general conclusions from specific observations.
 * **Abductive Reasoning:** Inferring the most likely explanation for a given observation.